-Anxiety, as well as excessive stress, cause an increase in muscle tension in the ribs, as well as an increase in heart rate.
-This combination causes a chest pain sensation, which can arise even when the person does not feel stressed, happening more commonly in those who are frequently stressed or suffer from panic and anxiety syndrome.
+Anxiety, as well as excessive stress, can cause an increase in muscle tension in the ribs, as well as an increase in heart rate.
+This combination causes pain in the chest pain sensation, which can arise even when the person does not feel stressed, happening more commonly in those who are frequently stressed or suffer from panic and anxiety syndrome.

 How to identify: It is usually accompanied by other symptoms such as rapid breathing, excessive sweating, rapid heartbeat, nausea, and even changes in bowel function.

 What to do: Try to rest in a quiet place, take a soothing tea, like valerian, or do some leisure activity, such as watching a movie, playing games, going to the gym or doing gardening.

 3. Muscular pain

 Muscle injuries are very common on a daily basis, especially in those who go to the gym or do some kind of sport.
 However, they can also happen after simpler activities such as coughing or picking up heavy objects.
 In addition, during stressful or fear situations, muscles can also become very contracted, resulting in inflammation and pain.